top of page

 Interpretation:

-In my dream, she symbolises the identifications and represents the mysteriousness of consciousness, which builds a phenomenology beyond the three-person perspective that leads people into their unconscious and conscious experience and being, which builds a symbolism that connects them.
-This is because we use it to experience the identifications (see chapter 1) of our lives in which we search for answers and solutions.
-They characterise the symbolic formations in human relationships, in our everyday lives, in the sciences as analytical symbolism, in dreams, in intuitions and in psychological disorders.
+She symbolises in my dream the identifications and represents the mysteriousness of consciousness, which builds up a phenomenology that leads people into their unconscious and conscious experience and being, which builds up a consciously experienced symbolism.
+This is because we use it to experience the identifications of our lives in which we search for answers and solutions.
+The symbolic images characterise human relationships in our everyday lives, in the sciences as analytical symbolism, in dreams, in intuitions and in psychological disorders.

 The person thus identifies with a form of consciousness that opens up a new dimension in symbolic connections, the meaning of which cannot be predicted and is often difficult to grasp.
 They create a fourth perspective that builds up in the psychic "space".
 This leads us back again to the statements from section 3d, where space-time was mentioned as the fourth dimension, which we also recognise as a structural relationship with consciousness through identification.